hackolade/docker/Studio/README.md

 To list existing plugins in your image:

-`docker run --rm hackolade:latest ls .hackolade/plugins/`
+`docker run --rm --entrypoint ls hackolade:latest .hackolade/plugins/`

 To view the version number of a plugin in your image:

-`docker run --rm hackolade:latest cat .hackolade/plugins/<plugin name>/package.json`
+`docker run --rm --entrypoint cat hackolade:latest .hackolade/plugins/<plugin name>/package.json`